Anchors Aweigh (film): Plot

-Gunner's Mate Second Class Joe Brady and Seaman First Class Clarence Doolittle are United States Navy sailors who have a four-day leave in San Diego, which they decide to spend in Hollywood.
-Joe has his heart set on making up for eight months at sea with his girl, Lola.
-Clarence, a shy choir boy turned sailor, asks Joe to teach him how to meet girls.
-Donald, a little boy who wants to join the navy, is found wandering around the boulevard by a policeman, who takes him to the station.
-Donald refuses to tell the police his name and where he lives, so sailors Clarence and Joe are brought in to help convince the little boy to go home.
-After the two sailors take Donald to his house, Joe is eager to spend the evening with Lola, but Donald insists they stay until his Aunt Susie arrives.
-Clarence is smitten with the beautiful, demeure young woman.
-Susan goes on to tell them that she has been working as an extra in movies and trying to become a singer.
-She longs to perform with the famous pianist and conductor José Iturbi.
-Trying to impress Susan with Clarence, Joe lies that Clarence is a personal friend of Iturbi, and can arrange an audition for her.
-Later, the three go out to the restaurant where Susan works.
-Clarence meets a waitress from Brooklyn and they are attracted to each other.
-The next day, Joe visits Donald's school and tells the kids the story of how he earned his medal, by bringing happiness to a lonesome young king (portrayed by the animated Jerry Mouse of Tom and Jerry) and joy to his kingdom where music had been forbidden.
+After eight months at sea aboard the USS Knoxville, United States Navy sailors Clarence Doolittle and Joseph "Joe" Brady are granted a four-day shore leave in San Diego, which they choose to spend in Hollywood.
+Joe, an incorrigible womanizer, plans to reunite with an old flame, Lola.
+Clarence, a shy and inexperienced choir boy turned sailor, asks Joe to teach him how to meet women.
+Meanwhile, Donald Martin, an orphaned young boy who has run away from home to join the Navy, is found wandering the streets by a police sergeant, who takes him to the station.
+Donald refuses to tell the police his name and where he lives, so Clarence and Joe are summoned to help convince the boy to go home.

+After the two sailors escort Donald to his house, Joe is eager to spend the evening with Lola, but Donald insists they stay until his widowed aunt, Susan Abbott, arrives.
+Clarence becomes smitten with Susan, a very beautiful, demure and lovely young woman.
+The next day, Clarence and Joe visit Susan again and learn that she is an aspiring singer who dreams of performing with famous pianist and conductor José Iturbi.
+Susan agrees to go out with Clarence sometime, but after Joe scares away Bertram Kraler, who arrives for a date, Susan is distraught as she had hoped Bertram would introduce her to Iturbi.
+Joe lies that Clarence is a personal friend of Iturbi and can arrange an audition for Susan, who is overjoyed.

+That night, Susan takes Clarence and Joe to a Mexican restaurant, where she sings a song.
+While Joe dances with Susan, Clarence meets a friendly waitress who, like him, hails from Brooklyn.
+The next day, Clarence, determined to honor Joe's promise to Susan, unsuccessfully tries to meet with Iturbi at the MGM studios.
+Joe visits Donald's school and tells the children the story of how he earned his medal, by bringing happiness to a lonesome mouse king (portrayed by the animated Jerry Mouse of Tom and Jerry) and joy to his kingdom, where the king had passed a law against singing and dancing.

+As a romance develops between Clarence and the waitress from Brooklyn, Joe falls in love with Susan.
+After another failed attempt to talk with Iturbi at the Hollywood Bowl, Clarence and Joe agree to tell Susan the truth.
+When Joe goes to talk to Susan, instead of confessing the truth, he imagines she is a princess and he is a bandit chief who comes to see her, before the two kiss.

-Meanwhile, Clarence and Joe attempt to meet Iturbi at the MGM studios, the Hollywood Bowl and his home, but all fall flat.
-When all hope seems lost, the pair decide to come clean with Susan and tell her there is no audition, but she is so grateful and happy, they are unable to do so.
-On their last day of leave, Susan runs into Iturbi in the studio commissary, who knows nothing of her and the audition.
-Susan realizes the situation and is devastated; she tells him the whole story.
-Taken with her charm, beauty, and sincerity, Iturbi agrees to give her a screen test, which turns out to be a success.
-The movie ends with Iturbi conducting the Navy band while its choir sings "Anchors Aweigh" and Joe and Susan, and Clarence and the "Girl from Brooklyn," kiss.
+On Clarence and Joe's last day of leave, Susan runs into Iturbi in MGM's commissary, but he knows nothing of her or the audition.
+Realizing that her friends have been deceiving her, Susan tearfully explains the situation to Iturbi, who is sympathetic to her and agrees to give her a screen test, which turns out to be a success.
+Iturbi goes to the ship and takes Clarence and Joe to his concert, where he conducts the Navy Band in a rendition of "Anchors Aweigh" while Joe and Susan, and Clarence and the waitress, kiss.